 All website list the legal age of consent for sex at 16 and 17 years of age.
 The Wyoming sexual abuse laws concur with this.
 However WY Stat § 6-4-303 seems to infer that it is actually 18 in (b) (ii)???

 "Child" means a person under the age of eighteen (18) years.
 That is in (a) (i) from the 2011 statutes.
 But a simple internet search reveals, on google, this:The age of consent for sex is 16 years old for women, while it is 18 years old for men.
-Having sex with a minor below the age of consent is...Read more »
+Having sex with a minor below the age of...Read more »

 Yes.
 My boyfriend is on probation for unlawful contact (he slapped me on the arm during a argument) terms of his probation is that he sees a counsler and doesn't brake any other law.
-We got into a heated argument and both said things we didn't mean he theatned to harm me and I left and called the...
+We got into a heated argument and both said things we didn't mean he theatned to harm me and I left and...
 Read more »

 With an active warrant for your arrest, you can be arrested at any time, and in any place.
 That is what you should expect.
 What you need to do now is hire an attorney in Iowa to address that active warrant.
 Without doing that, you will be constantly looking over your shoulder.